 By Wieland Alge, VP and GM, EMEA at Barracuda Networks

 Successful attempts by hackers like Lizard Squad to take down major websites have become so common that barely a week goes by without another victim.
-Recently, the Thai Government, Reddit and the National Crime Agency's have been targeted by Distributed Denial of Service (DDoS) attacks.
+Recently, RBS, Natwest and Ulster Bank’s online banking systems were affected by Distributed Denial of Service (DDoS) attacks, as was the international video game tournament ‘DOLTA 2’.

 The number and intensity of DDoS attacks are rising in 2015.
 For businesses reliant on their websites this is an alarming trend.
 But it is not a surprising one given that web application security is often poorly understood and incorrectly deployed.